-Skull Mesa Trail is a 7 mile lightly trafficked out and back trail located near Cave Creek, AZ that offers scenic views and is rated as difficult.
+Skull Mesa Trail is a 17.6 mile lightly trafficked out and back trail located near Cave Creek, AZ that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Cave Creek: Travel north on Cave Creek Rd, then left on Spur Cross Road to the Spur Cross Trailhead, then find trail 247.
 Take 247 to the fence line and gate (about 45 minutes or more), then take trail left up to the top of the Mesa.

 The trail was good and long and for the most part easy to navigate...well, at least the first 6 miles or so before you get to the actual skull mesa trail. there weren't too many people, which was kind of nice. you cross a river 5 times before you get to the path junction to determine which way you want to go. then it's a couple of miles and you will pass through a gate, that's where the skull mesa trail starts. that trail is terribly marked. if it wasn't for the cairn stones (man-made rock piles), i would have had no clue where i was going. when you get to the top of the mesa, it is a gorgeous view! totally worth it! but make sure to go back the same way you came, i couldn't find a path off the opposite side of the trail. and make sure you plan on making a day trip out of this hike! i was moving pretty fast, but almost 18 miles takes more than a few hours!